brian-beeler/privoxy-pilot-macos/README.md

 ## **Installing Privoxy**

+1. Install the [Homebrew](https://en.wikipedia.org/wiki/Homebrew_(package_manager)) package manager if not already installed:

+   `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

-1. Install Privoxy via brew:
+2. Install Privoxy via brew:

     `brew install privoxy`

-2. After installation start privoxy via brew:
+3. After installation start privoxy via brew:

     `brew start privoxy`

-3. Execute the following command to see if Privoxy is running:
+4. Execute the following command to see if Privoxy is running:

     `brew services`

     You should see "privoxy started" which confirms it is running.
 If you see "privoxy error" either it did not start or possibly something went wrong during installation.

-4. Before continuing setup your Mac to use the Privoxy proxy server by setting your proxy server to "127.0.0.1:8118" in Network settings.
+5. Before continuing setup your Mac to use the Privoxy proxy server by setting your proxy server to "127.0.0.1:8118" in Network settings.
 Test to ensure it works by going to "ads.com".
 If Privoxy is running and the correct proxy settings have been entered you will see a message in your browser window stating that access to that website has been blocked.
 If you see something else then something is wrong in your proxy settings or Privoxy itself.

 <BR>